A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: Introduction

 The rest of this paper is organized as follows.
 The quantum breakdown model and its conserved charge is defined in \cref{sec:model}.
-In \cref{sec-N=3-W=0,sec-N=3-W>0}, we first give the exact and almost exact solution of the $N=3$ model at disorder $W=0$, and then compare with the ED results at both $W=0$ and $W>0$. \cref{sec:N>3} shows the ED calculations for $N>3$ models suggesting the MBL to chaos crossover around $M/N\approx1$, and gives the theoretical understanding of the many-body scar flat bands. \cref{sec-TE} presents the time-evolution of a fermion added to the particle vacuum of the model, which reveals the breakdown transition at $\mu/J=1/2$.
+In \cref{sec-N=3-W=0,sec-N=3-W>0}, we first give the exact and almost exact solution of the $N=3$ model at disorder $W=0$, and then compare with the ED results at both $W=0$ and $W>0$. \cref{sec:N>3} shows the ED calculations for $N>3$ models suggesting the MBL to chaos crossover around $M/N\approx1$ at small $W$, the persistent MBL at large $W$, and gives the theoretical understanding of the many-body scar flat bands. \cref{sec-TE} presents the time-evolution of a fermion added to the particle vacuum of the model, which reveals the breakdown transition at $\mu/J=1/2$ at small $W$, and absence of breakdown at large $W$.
 Lastly, remarks and future directions are discussed in \cref{sec:discussion}.